About the Profession

 *Consult with a prehealth advisor regarding additional lab requirements if taking a Physics sequence which includes only one lab.

 - ONLINE PREREQUISITE COURSES, INCLUDING ENGLISH, ARE STRONGLY DISCOURAGED AS MANY PROFESSIONAL SCHOOLS WILL NOT ACCEPT THEM.

-- Check on individual school websites for additional requirements.
-Optometry schools often require psychology, statistics, microbiology, biochemistry, and physiology.
+- Check on individual school websites, or the OPTOMCAS School and College Prerequisites page, for additional requirements.
+Optometry schools often require psychology, statistics, microbiology, biochemistry, anatomy, and human physiology.